hsk81/yeoman-generator-dizmo/README.md

 ?
 And its bundle ID? com.example.my_dizmo
 ```

-Each dizmo is required to have a unique `bundle.identifier`, which is a name of the bundle each dizmo *instance* will belong to: For example, each sticky-note dizmo would have the *same* `com.dizmo.stickynote` bundle ID (but with *different* dizmo IDs).
+Each dizmo is required to have a unique `bundle.identifier`, which is a name of the bundle each dizmo *instance* will belong to: For example, each *sticky note* dizmo would have the *same* `com.dizmo.stickynote` bundle ID (but with *different* dizmo IDs).
 Choose as a prefix the domain of your company (in reverse notation with top level domain names like `com` or `org` preceding the rest), and then append a name related to the dizmo.

 ```text
 ?
 What's your name?
 Full Name